 Language.xls.
 For example, if your Module name is Recruitment the file name is RecruitmentLanguage.xls.

 .NET resource format

-All translatable text is in the .resX files, one file for each language locale in your module, plus one more file for the default language.
+All translatable text is in the .resX files, one file for each language locale in your module, plus an additional file for the default language.
 The content is in XML consisting of the name:value pairs:

-- Value: This is the field where you should put the translated text replacing the existing one.
+- Value: the field where you should replace existing text with the translation

-Depending on the .NET Framework you are using, the translatable resource files can have more attributes than described here.
+Some .NET Framework versions may have more attributes in the translatable resource files than those described here.
 The extra attributes have no effect on the app interface.

-The name of the .resX files are in the following format:
+The name of the .resX files is in the following format:

 <module name> +

 .<Language locale>.resX'.
-For example, if your module name is Recruitment with the locales French (France) (fr-FR), and French (Canada) (fr-CA), then the three generated files are: RecruitmentLanguage.fr-FR.resX, RecruitmentLanguage.fr-CA.resX, and RecruitmentLanguage.resX for the default language.
+For example, if your module name is Recruitment with the locales being French (France) (fr-FR) and French (Canada) (fr-CA), then the three generated files are: RecruitmentLanguage.fr-FR.resX, RecruitmentLanguage.fr-CA.resX, and RecruitmentLanguage.resX for the default language.